 Rolls-Royce’s Marine division has strategic partnerships with the VTT Technical Research Centre and Tampere University of Technology in Finland, the Norwegian University of Technology and Science, and Nanyang Technological University in Singapore.
 Various SMEs and start-ups are also involved in the company’s shipping projects.

 “Digitalisation will transform the shipping industry in the years ahead, and the time is now right to set out how we are going to make this happen.
-Over the coming years we need to invest globally to develop the required capabilities and to establish a range of market-ready products and systems to take advantage of what is a significant global market opportunity,” said Mikael Mäkinen, president of Rolls-Royce.
+Over the coming years we need to invest globally to develop the required capabilities and to establish a range of market-ready products and systems to take advantage of what is a significant global market opportunity,” said Mikael Mäkinen, president of Rolls-Royce Marine.